"""

 the star identification process at step 4 from above.

-:attr:`~.StarID.tolerance` The maximum initial distance that a catalogue-image poi pair can have for it to be
+:attr:`~.StarID.tolerance` The maximum initial distance that a catalog-image poi pair can have for it to be

 considered a potential match in units of pixels.
 This is the tolerance that is